Zack and Miri Make a Porno: Plot

-Three months later, Delaney goes to see Zack, who has a job dressing in a hockey goon costume and letting people shoot him with paintball guns during Pittsburgh Penguins games.
-Delaney convinces him to come to Delaney's home to see the unfinished film and help complete it.
-Zack agrees, and as Delaney and the cameraman Deacon explain, Zack learns that Miri never filmed her sex scene with Lester.
-Zack goes to Miri's apartment and reveals to her that he never slept with Stacey; instead, they talked about Miri all night.
+Three months later, Delaney goes to see Zack, now a goon in a costume letting people shoot him with paintball guns during Pittsburgh Penguins hockey games.
+Delaney convinces him to come to see the unfinished film and help complete it.
+Zack agrees, and learns that Miri never filmed her sex scene with Lester.
+Zack goes to Miri's apartment and reveals that he never slept with Stacey; instead, they talked about Miri all night.
 He proclaims his love to Miri, who reciprocates.

 In a post-credits scene, Zack and Miri get married and, aided by Delaney and his worker's compensation settlement, start their own video production company, Zack and Miri Make Your Porno, which makes videos for amateur couples.